 Copies can also be distributed to existing or potential customers for feedback, this is called Beta testing.

 Ex.
 Microsoft has developed Excel.
 After System testing is complete, the application is given to some teams within Microsoft for feedback – this is called Alpha Testing.

 MS Excel System is almost complete, gives it to an existing customer say Walmart for feedback.
 This is called Beta testing.

 4. Contract and regulation acceptance testing

 Regulation acceptance testing: in industries that need to meet government, legal or safety standards, testing is conducted to check conformance to the standards or regulations.
-Eg. Defense, Pharmaceuticals etc
+Ex.
+Defence, Pharmaceuticals etc

 Contract acceptance testing: Sometimes a tight contract is signed between the Service company and it’s customer and the criteria for accepting the system is documented in this document.
 Testing is conducted by the customer to check if these criteria have been met, this is called Contract Acceptance Testing.